Stefflon Don Wows Followers In Leopard-Print Bra During Quarantine

 In the next slide, she rested one elbow on the sofa and the other on her knee.
 Stefflon tilted her head to her right and stared at the camera lens with a fierce look.

-In the third and final frame, the “Real Ting” chart-topper was captured with both her feet on the sofa.
-Stefflon was photographed from the side.
-She looked directly in front of her and raised one hand to her ear.
+In the third and final frame, the musician was captured with both her feet on the sofa.
+Stefflon was photographed from the side, and she looked directly in front of her and raised one hand to her ear.

-Stefflon geotagged the upload as Home Sweet Home, telling fans she was inside her house when these were taken.
+Stefflon used the geotag to tell fans she was inside her house when the pictures were taken.
 A lot of high-profile celebrities have been urging their followers to stay home due to the coronavirus pandemic.

-Last month, she held a “quarantine party” on Instagram live to help entertain her fans while they are inside.
+Last month, Stefflon held a “quarantine party” on Instagram live to help entertain her fans while they are inside.

-Stefflon left her most recent post without a caption but that didn’t seem to bother her 2.3 million followers.
-In the span of 14 hours, her photos racked up more than 157,000 likes and over 1,300 comments, proving to be popular.
+Stefflon left her most recent post without a caption, but that didn’t seem to bother her 2.3 million followers.
+In the span of 14 hours, her photos racked up more than 157,000 likes and over 1,300 comments.

 “Absolutely stunning,” one user wrote, adding the heart-eyes emoji.